patseng/Data-This-Data-That/README.md

     (sudo) npm install -g grunt-cli
     (sudo) npm install -g grunt-cli
     (sudo) npm install -g bower

+<h3>Install All Project Dependencies </h3>

+	(sudo) npm install
+	(sudo) bower install

+The NPM dependencies are for the server and the bower dependencies are for the front end app.

 <h1> Run the Server </h1>